Professor of Cardiovascular Biology

 Protein Translation and Cardiovascular Function

 Regulation of protein synthesis is critical both for maintaining cardiovascular homeostasis and during development of disease.
-The rate of protein synthesis is primarily determined by the rate of protein translation.
-The cellular powerhouse of protein synthesis is the ribosome; aminoacyl tRNAs, which are formed by aminoacyl-tRNA synthetases (aaRSs) are delivered to the ribosome by elongation factors.
-The role of aaRSs is to pair the right amino acid with the correct tRNA, and thus, aaRSs are essential components for protein translation in every living species.
-In the last decade, non-translational functions of vertebrate aaRSs have been discovered, including roles in the cardiovascular system.
-Our own work has identified a natural proteolytic fragment of tyrosine aminoacyl tRNA synthetase (mini-TyrRS) stimulates blood vessel growth and is cardioprotective in a model of heart attack.
+Aminoacyl-tRNA synthetases (aaRSs) are critical enzymes in protein synthesis whose role is to pair the right amino acid with the correct tRNA.
+In the last 20 years, non-translational functions of vertebrate aaRSs have been discovered, including roles in the cardiovascular system.
+Our own work has identified a natural proteolytic fragment of tyrosine aminoacyl tRNA synthetase (mini-TyrRS) that stimulates blood vessel growth and is cardioprotective in a model of heart attack.
 The currect project uses expertise in biochemistry, cell biology and physiology and state-of-the-art approaches for profiling to test the functions of mini-TyrRS in the setting of cardiovascular disease.